Updated Nov 5, 2021

-An expense ratio of .20 charges .20% of the amount of your investment, for example.
+An expense ratio of .20 charges .20% of the amount of your investment every year, for example.

 It’s important to evaluate these fees ahead of time because you don’t actually see these expenses being deducted.
-They are taken out of the fund assets before you get your portion, making this an important part of your initial investment evaluation.
+They are taken out of the fund assets, making this an important part of your initial investment evaluation.

-When evaluating an investment, such expenses are really important and here is why.
-You can easily invest in a S&P 500 index fund with an expense ratio of .10 or less these days.
+When evaluating an investment, such expenses are really important, and here’s why.
+You can easily invest in an S&P 500 index fund with an expense ratio of .10 or less these days.

-Plus, there are a lot of funds that own a selection of stocks that end up performing about the same (or worse) than the S&P 500 index, but they have a much higher expense ratio, such as .85% or more.
+Many funds that own a selection of stocks end up performing about the same (or worse) than the S&P 500 index, but they have a much higher expense ratio, such as .85% or more.

 A fund with higher fees has to beat the less expensive fund every year by the difference in fees just to break even with the more expensive fund yet the return and risk are similar if not the same.

-With some financial coaching clients, I’ve seen the cost of investing in stocks get in the 1.50 to 2% range, annually, yet the returns are not better than lower cost alternatives.
-Returns are sometimes even worse than lower cost options.
+With some financial coaching clients, I’ve seen the cost of investing in stocks in the 1.50 to 2% range, annually, yet the returns are not better than lower cost comparable alternatives.

 You can see how important the cost of owning an investment is when evaluating an investment.
-You’ll want to check the cost of owning any investment in stocks or bonds to a similar lower cost index or ETF.
+You’ll want to check the cost of owning any investment in stocks or bonds to similar lower cost index funds or ETFs.

 Evaluating an Investment with Capital Cost

-If you are only looking to evaluate traditional assets stocks or bonds, you can skip down to the next section.
-If you are considering alternative investments, this is an important factor in evaluating an investment.
+If you are only looking to evaluate traditional assets such as stocks or bonds, you can skip down to the next section.
+If you are considering alternative investments, capital is an important factor in evaluating an investment.

 Investments with Leverage

-Real estate or small business investments often capitalize on leverage, since only a down payment can secure an entire property or business, contrary to most stock investments.
+Real estate or small business investments often require only a percentage down payment to secure an entire property or business, contrary to most stock investments.

-For example, if you invest $1 million in stocks with a higher than “normal” 5% dividend yield, your income is about $50,000 a year (before considering taxes and commissions.)
+For example, if you invest $1 million in stocks with a higher than “normal” 5% dividend yield, your income is about $50,000 a year before considering taxes.

 Leverage Investment Example

-But what if you put that same $1 million in some sort of rental real estate?
-Depending on your credit and net worth, you could leverage your investment.
+What if you put that same $1 million in some sort of rental real estate property?
+Depending on your credit worthiness, you could leverage your investment.

 For example, if you put 33% down on each property, you could control $3 million of real estate.
 This means that your rental income could be three times as much as it would be with a single property.

-You would, of course, need to factor in the cost of financing the properties, but this can obviously work better during periods of low interest rates.
+You would, of course, need to factor in the cost of financing the properties, which will obviously be much lower during periods of low interest rates.

 Just like the stocks, the value of your properties could increase or decrease.
-This is why investors have to be very careful when evaluating an investment that involves financing (leverage).
+This is why investors have to be especially diligent when evaluating an investment that involves financing (leverage).